rnmurthy1996/Bank-Account-Manager/README.md

 ## Built With
 * Eclipse - Java IDE used for development
-* Swing - Java graphics API used to build grapical user interface
+* Swing - Java graphics library used to build grapical user interface

 ## Authors
 Rohan Murthy